-The following information below consists of additional information for Appendix H.

-H-1: Systems Improvement

-- a.
-System Improvements - i.
-Describe the process(es) for trending, prioritizing, and implementing system improvements (i.e., design changes) prompted as a result of an analysis of discovery and remediation information
+Note: The additional information below is a continuation of data from Appendix H, first section, Appendix H Appendix H: Quality Improvement Strategy (2 of 2), H-1: Systems Improvement a.
+System Improvements i.Describe the process(es) for trending, prioritizing and implementing system improvements (i.e., design changes) prompted as a result of an analysis of discovery and remediation information.